On a measurable analogue of small topological full groups II: Further remarks and questions

 Note that if $p=1$, both subgroups coincide with the derived $\LL^1$ full group of $\Phi$, and I don't know whether the same holds for $p>1$.
 Nevertheless, if $\Phi$ is aperiodic, the same proof as Proposition \ref{prop: derived generated by 3-cycles} shows that the alternating $\LL^p$ full group of $\Phi$ coincides with its symmetric $\LL^p$ full group.
 One can also adapt the arguments from \cite{lemaitremeasurableanaloguesmall2018} to show that in the aperiodic case, closed normal subgroups of the symmetric $\LL^p$ full group correspond to invariant sets; in particular the symmetric $\LL^p$ full group of $\Phi$ is topologically simple iff $\Phi$ is ergodic.
 Moreover, the proof of Theorem \ref{thmi: finite topo rank} can easily be adapted to show the following.

-\begin{thm} The topological rank of the symmetric $\LL^p$ full group of a measure-preserving aperiodic action of a finitely generated group is finite if and only if the action has finite Rokhlin entropy. \end{thm}
+\begin{theo} The topological rank of the symmetric $\LL^p$ full group of a measure-preserving aperiodic action of a finitely generated group is finite if and only if the action has finite Rokhlin entropy. \end{theo}

 In a work in progress with C. Conley and R. Tucker-Drob, we show that for ergodic $\Z$-actions, the symmetric $\LL^p$ full group coincides with the derived $\LL^p$ full group, and that the topological abelianization of the whole $\LL^p$ full group is $\Z$, just as in the $\LL^1$ case.
 In particular, we can deduce that the whole $\LL^p$ full group of an ergodic measure-preserving transformation has finite topological rank if and only if the transformation has finite entropy, and answer positively question 5.5 from \cite{lemaitremeasurableanaloguesmall2018} in the case the graphing comes from a $\Z$-action.